Last Modified: 08 Oct 2014

 Your afternoon is free to explore the markets as well as Oaxaca’s many other culinary delights.
 Perhaps check out the crafts at Benito Juarez Market or, if you are after real Oaxacan chocolate, there are several shops on Calle Mina (just south of Mercado 20 de Noviembre) where you can see this regional specialty being made.

-Alternatively, you may wish to visit the impressive Monte Alban.
+Alternatively, you may wish to visit the impressive Monte Alban archeological site.

 Monte Alban was inhabited over a period of 1,500 years by a succession of cultures (Olmecs, Zapotecs and Mixtecs) and it is an outstanding example of a pre-Columbian ceremonial centre.
 The terraces, dams, canals, pyramids and artificial mounds of Monte Alban were literally carved out of the mountain.

-On Sunday we visit Mercado Tlacolula, one of the oldest markets in Mesoamerica and a unique opportunity to witness the ancient Zapotec cultural traditions of dress, cuisine and language, as the community gathers together from neighbouring villages.
+Visit Mercado Tlacolula, one of the oldest markets in Mesoamerica and a unique opportunity to witness the ancient Zapotec cultural traditions of dress, cuisine and language, as the community gathers together from neighbouring villages.
+Here we will indulge in a meal of Oaxacan barbacoa.

 On our way back to Oaxaca, stop into a mezcaleria (mezcal distillery).
 Mezcal is an alcoholic beverage, related to tequila, which is produced from the maguey plant.
 Although mezcal is experiencing a resurgence in popularity all over Mexico, it is largely produced in Oaxaca.
 Not for the faint-of-heart, mezcal has an enticing smoky flavor and is generally enjoyed straight up – salud!

 This evening is free for your own Oaxaca food adventure.
-Your leader will tell you about a range of Oaxaca's best kept dining secrets, so you can decide on what best takes your fancy for dinner.
+Your leader will tell you about a range of Oaxaca's best kept dining secrets, so you can decide on what best takes your fancy for dinner (if you have room!).

 - Oaxaca - Mercado Abasto tour